-Current 60% Duty Minimum Copper Work Cable Size, AWC
+Current 60% Duty Minimum Copper Work Cable Size, AWG

 Cycle Up to 100 ft Length (30m)

+400 Amps 2/0 (67 mm2)

 500 Amps 3/0 (85 mm2)

 600 Amps 3/0 (85 mm2)

-When using an inverter type power source, Use the largest welding (electrode and ground) cables that are practical.
-At least 3/0 (85 mm) copper wire - even if the average output current would not normally require it.
+When using an inverter type power source, use the largest welding (electrode and ground) cables that are practical.
+At least 2/0 copper wire - even if the average output current would not normally require it.
 When pulsing, the pulse current can reach very high levels.
 Voltage drops can become excessive, leading to poor welding characteristics, if undersized welding cables are used.